Karthik5053/Resume-Portfolio-By-Using-Terraform/README.md

-# Resume-Portfolio-By-Using-Terraform

-# 🚀 Terraform AWS S3 Static Website (Portfolio Project)
+# 🚀 Terraform Portfolio Website

 ## 📌 Project Overview

-This project demonstrates how to deploy a **personal portfolio website** using:
+This project demonstrates how to deploy a personal portfolio website using:

 - Terraform (Infrastructure as Code)
 - AWS S3 (Static Website Hosting)